kandrsn99/Static-Web-Hosting-Docker-Nginx-Proxy/README.md

 > docker compose build\
 > docker compose up -d

-You may check your HTML via web hosting service on http://localhost:8080/
+You may check your HTML via web hosting service on http://localhost:8080/ or the server address on http://address:8080/

 You may purchase a domain name server (DNS) register to point to your new hosts internet protocol (IP) address.
 Upon completion of pointing a DNS at the host you may use http://dominamename to send to all your friends and/or customers.
+The customized domain name may be added if you read about the official NGINX docker image documentation here https://hub.docker.com/_/nginx/ which was modified for this github.

 It is highly recommended that you use Cloudflare as they are the leading provider of a register for hosting a DNS.
 You may review their documentation here https://developers.cloudflare.com/learning-paths/get-started/ at your leisure.